herdiantrisufriyana/prom/README.md

 other files in this repository.

-The R Markdown (.Rmd) contains the same texts with this document but including the programming codes for the data analysis in-between as shown in Supplementary Information.
+The R Markdown (.Rmd) contains the same texts with this document but including the programming codes for the data analysis in-between as shown in the Supplement.
+An exception is subsection of "Comparison to previous studies".
 The codes for core steps in the analysis pipeline are also provided exclusively in an R Script (.R).
 The codes beyond the core steps were used for analytic decision or creating tables or figures.
-These are shown to provide details on how data are processed to construct all tables and figures in both the main text and this Supplementary Information, including those in Source Data Spreadsheets (.xlsx) for all figures in the main text and those in a single Supplemental Spreadsheet (.xlsx) with multiple tabs for all tables in this Supplementary Information.
+These are shown to provide details on how data are processed to construct all tables and figures in both the main text and this Supplement, including those in Appendix of this Supplement (eTables 1 to 5, and 13) and those shown only in the R Markdown due to the complexity (eTables 6 to 12 and 14 to 21).
+We also provided a 5-minute Video 1 to briefly explain technical details on deep-insight visible neural network (DI-VNN) pipeline.

 Nevertheless, one cannot run the markdown or script unless having the raw dataset.
 To get raw data, one need to request an access from the BPJS Kesehatan